westonshuken/heart_disease_logistic_regression/README.md

 - University Hospital, Basel, Switzerland: Matthias Pfisterer, M.D.
 - V.A.
 Medical Center, Long Beach and Cleveland Clinic Foundation: Robert Detrano, M.D., Ph.D.

 The dataset had 13 predictor columns with information like age, sex, chest pain, cholesterol, and other heart-related metrics.
 The target column is binary (0,1) with 0 meaning no heart disease present and 1 meaning heart disease present.
 Our goal is to predict if someone has heart disease or not.
 To begin, let’s take a look at the dataset.

 ## Step 2
 ### Do some exploratory data analysis

-Import Pandas
+First, import all needed packages, modules, and libraries
 ```
 import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt
+import seaborn as sns
+%matplotlib inline

+from sklearn.model_selection import train_test_split, cross_val_score, cross_validate
+from sklearn.pipeline import Pipeline
+from sklearn.linear_model import LogisticRegression
+from sklearn.preprocessing import StandardScaler
+from sklearn.metrics import plot_confusion_matrix, classification_report, log_loss, \
+roc_curve, auc, precision_recall_curve
 ```

 Load the data